SEMICeu/SDG-sandbox/evidences/tertiary_education_diploma_evidence/data_model/tertiary_education_diploma_evidence_tables.md

 ### Record of Results Evidence

-**Definition**: A record of the Student's progress in his/her studies: the educational components they have taken, the number of ECTS credits they have achieved, and the grades they have been awarded.
+**Definition**: An official record or breakdown of a student’s progress and achievements.

 **Subclass of**: Tertiary Education Evidence